PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 The `TaskboxService` is integrated with the .NET Core dependency injection engine, so it can be easily used in any .NET Core project, in particular the ASP.NET Core projects.

 This component is responsible for starting and stopping the `TaskboxEngine`, this can order the engine to process a `TaskboxConfig` or it can queue a `TbxTask` in a background queue where the engine is listening to.
-Furthermore it can pass functions for the engine to process.
+Furthermore, it can pass functions for the engine to process.

 Consider the following examples on how to interact with the `TaskboxService`.